DIY Custom Closet: IKEA Kallax Hack

 IKEA Kallax Hack

 The IKEA Kallax system has been a best seller for years, and over time new nifty additions have been offered to make the system even more versatile.
 I knew I wanted some drawers for the Twins’ closet, and although the drawers offered for the system are small, they will be perfect for socks, underwear etc. I am very aware from their existing closet, it is difficult to keep clothes eye pleasingly, OCD tidy; so I wanted some cupboards/boxes to hide things, especially as I decided to leave the closet open.
 You can mix up your Kallax unit however you want, you may want to just keep it simple with some storage boxes.
-And if you live nowhere near IKEA, you can buy your Kallax unit on Amazon (although the middle man pushes the price up!).
+And if you live nowhere near IKEA, ClosetMaid make pretty identical units.
 There are alternatives to IKEA… ClosetMaid and Better Homes & Garden also make cube storage units.

 IKEA Kallax HackIKEA Kallax